-&lt;sup>11 For 2023, only LSEs in SDG&E's distribution service area will show local RA resources.

-filings that cover the years 2022 and 2023, as Energy Division must validate filings against information other than CAISO supply plans.
+In the 2023 Year Ahead RA filing, LSEs in SDG&E's distribution service area will show Local RA resources for 2023, 2024, and 2025 to meet their Year Ahead local RA obligations.
+1011 The CPE will show local RA resources for 2023, 2024, and 2025 for PG&E and SCE's distribution service areas.
+For contracts reported in the 2023 Year Ahead filings that cover the year 2023, local RA resources will be validated against CAISO's supply plans.
+Additional requirements will apply for contracts reported in 2023 Year Ahead filings that cover the years 2024 and 2025, as Energy Division must validate filings against information other than CAISO supply plans.
 These requirements, which appear below, differ based on the type of contract (i.e., whether the contract identifies one particular resource that the LSE will use to meet its RA requirements) and on whether contract information is already available to Energy Division via other processes.
 These additional requirements do not apply to Utility Owned Generation (UOG), which is not "under contract" in the same way as are other resources.